Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 Names are not ordered by importance: everyone had a key role and put a lot of effort into this.

+MAW is still being maintained but the project has in large part moved into https://github.com/Malekitsu/Maw-Mod-MMMerge which features most of the same mechanics and changes but in a world where MM6 has been connected to the worlds of MM7 and MM8.

 Note to users

 ## **Goal**